alexwlchan/alexwlchan.net/src/_articles/2013/2013-03-31-pinboard-backups.md

 ---
-layout: post
+layout: article
 date: 2013-03-31 11:13:00 +00:00
+title: Automatic Pinboard backups
 summary: A script for automatically backing up bookmarks from Pinboard
-tags:
-  - pinboard
-  - python
-title: Automatic Pinboard backups
-old_syntax_highlighting: true
+topic: Web archiving
 ---

 I've been using [**Pinboard**](http://pinboard.in) to store my bookmarks for nearly two years, and it's a wonderful site.